Registration for these events is generally required. Please refer to the event description for more details.

 Antonio Aguilar, Historical Architect, National Park Service

 Who Should Attend?

-First–time or infrequent users of the program including property owners, real estate professionals, architects, and developers; preservation staff of Certified Local Governments; Historic District Commissioners; and anyone interested in basic information about the program.
+Architects, engineers, historic preservation consultants, and developers; preservation staff of Certified Local Governments; Historic District Commissioners; and anyone interested in seismic retrofit for historic buildings.

 Attendees must register for this event.
 Audience size is limited.
 Please be courteous and register only if you are certain you will be able to attend.
 After registering, you will receive a confirmation email containing information about joining the webinar.